duckduckgo/duckduckhack-docs/frontend-reference/setting-goodie-display.md

 ## Setting Display Properties in a Goodie

-When developing a Goodie, display options can be set either in your backend (Perl) or frontend (JavaScript) code.
+When developing a Goodie, display options can be set either in your back end (Perl) or frontend (JavaScript) code.
 Most display properties can be set in either.
 Some display properties, by their nature, can only [be set in the front end](#setting-goodie-display-properties-in-the-frontend).

 Here is a quick summary of the break down of [display options](http://docs.duckduckhack.com/frontend-reference/display-reference.html):